top of page

 4. Appropriate Methods of Payment

 4.1.
 The decision as to which method of payment to use should be made with consideration of the appropriateness for the task and for the individual’s circumstances.
-The responsibility of Homecare Workers’ Group to pay individuals in a timely and efficient manner, minimising the burden for participants and contributors however possible, should be recognised throughout.
+The responsibility of Homecare Voices to pay individuals in a timely and efficient manner, minimising the burden for participants and contributors however possible, should be recognised throughout.

 4.2.
 The information sheet provided to service users should include detail on how payment will be made.